Most real estate investors are quite familiar with capital gains taxes – but you may be able to exclude this tax when selling your primary residence.

 In most cases, when you realize a fiscal gain on the sale of real property and similar big-ticket assets, you’ll have to pay a tax on any net sale proceeds above your initial cost basis plus any value-added capital improvements you might have made, such as new landscaping, flooring or mechanical systems for commercial properties, or big renovations for single-family investment properties.

 Investors can manage this tax liability by choosing investments with longer holding times, which will drop their capital gains tax rate.
 Investors also can claim capital losses to offset years in which they have gains.
-All capital gains taxes are due on the tax return investors file for the year in which the property was sold.
+Capital gains taxes are due on investors' tax returns for the year the property was sold.

 However, a special rule known as step-up in basis may apply upon the original owner's death.
-This rule allows the heir to take the property's purchase price as its new basis, stepping it up in value.
+This rule allows the heirs to take the property's purchase price as its updated basis, stepping it up in value.
 This process effectively eliminates any capital gains tax that would have been owed.
-As a result, step up in basis can be a valuable tool for minimizing taxes when transferring property to an heir.
+As a result, a step up in basis can be a valuable tool for minimizing taxes when transferring property to an heir.

 Primary Residence Capital Gains Exclusion

 The Internal Revenue Service allows exclusions for capital gains made on the sale of primary residences.
 Homeowners who meet certain conditions can exclude gains up to $250,000 for single filers and $500,000 for married couples who file jointly.
-The IRS provides a comprehensive eligibility test for homeowners to determine if they qualify for an exclusion of gain.
+The IRS provides a comprehensive eligibility test for homeowners to determine if they qualify for a gain exclusion.
 While there are many different eligibility conditions, you must be able to check off these boxes:

-There are ways investors can minimize their exposure to capital gains taxes, such as completing a 1031 exchange by reinvesting the proceeds from the sale of an investment property into a like-kind replacement asset.
+There are ways investors can minimize their exposure to capital gains taxes.
+For example, completing a 1031 exchange by reinvesting the proceeds from the sale of an investment property into a like-kind replacement asset.
 However, the exchange process only defers capital gains liabilities -- those taxes will come due when you divest the replacement asset (unless you complete another 1031 exchange).

 The Bottom Line